flyteorg/flyte/rsts/administrator/install/managing_customizable_resources.rst

 - Defaults for task resource requests and limits (when not specified by the author of the task).
 - Settings for the cluster resource configuration that feeds into Admin's cluster resource manager.
 - Execution queues that are used for Dynamic Tasks.
 Read more about execution queues here, but effectively they're meant to be used with constructs like AWS Batch.
-- Determining how workflow executions get assigned to clusters in a multi=cluster Flyte deployment.
+- Determining how workflow executions get assigned to clusters in a multi-cluster Flyte deployment.

 The proto definition is the definitive source of which `matchable attributes <https://github.com/lyft/flyteidl/blob/master/protos/flyteidl/admin/matchable_resource.proto>`_